magepal/magento2-google-tag-manager/README.md

 [![Total Downloads](https://poser.okvpn.org/magepal/magento2-googletagmanager/downloads)](https://packagist.org/packages/magepal/magento2-googletagmanager)
 [![Latest Stable Version](https://poser.okvpn.org/magepal/magento2-googletagmanager/v/stable)](https://packagist.org/packages/magepal/magento2-googletagmanager)

-##### Integrate the most challenging GTM projects within days, instead of spending weeks or months creating custom solutions.
+#### Whether you are a small Magento retailer or an Enterprise customer, our suite of Google Tag Manager extensions will help you integrate the most challenging GTM projects within days, instead of spending weeks or months creating custom solutions.
 For Magento 2.0.x, 2.1.x, 2.2.x and 2.3.x

 ### What is Google Tag Manager
 Google Tag Manager (GTM) is a user-friendly, powerful and essential integration for every Magento store.
-It simplifies the process of adding, edit and manage third-party JavaScript tags and other snippets of code on your Magento site.
+It simplifies the process of adding, editing and managing third-party JavaScript tags and other snippets of code on your Magento site.
 With GTM, you can quickly and easily add Facebook tags, AdWords Conversion Tracking, Re-marketing, Bing UET, SnapChat, DoubleClick code, Google Analytics and many more in a breeze without the need for a developer to make changes to your Magento code providing the data is available to Google Tag Manager.

 Google Tag Manager makes running your digital marketing campaigns much easier when calibrating with multiple department and Ad agencies by making available the right set of tools so that everyone can get their job done quickly without relying on developers.